The Tales of Wonder Keepers (TV series): Plot

 Gerda and the charming weasel Luta rush to the aid of all those in need in their land.
 Gerda's pilgrimage from the Kingdom of Eternal Frost has ended as she safely brings home Kai.
-However they tag along an inquisitive little girl - Icy, the daughter of the Snow Queen.
-In the ordinary world, Icy has trouble adjusting her magical powers of frost.
-Gerda, Kai and Icy are transported into an ordinary world.
-However each of them wield extraordinary superpowers.
-Icy is able to freeze objects, Gerda has control over the North Wind, and Kai invents various kinds of mechanisms.
+However, an inquisitive little girl — Icy, the daughter of the Snow Queen — tags along.
+Gerda, Kai, and Icy are transported into an ordinary world.
+In the ordinary world each of them wields extraordinary superpowers: Icy can freeze objects, Gerda has control over the North Wind, and Kai invents various kinds of mechanisms.

-In the new world, Icy has opportunities to improve her socialization and balance her powers as they explore a world that suddenly turn into difficult situations.
-Gerda, Kai, Luta and Icy turn into superheroes at their headquarters as they become their community's justice league known as the Keepers of Wonders.
+In the new world, Icy has opportunities to improve her socialization and balance her powers as they explore a world that suddenly turns into difficult situations.
+Gerda, Kai, Luta, and Icy become superheroes at their headquarters as they become their community's justice league, known as the Keepers of Wonders.
 Gerda becomes the guardian of the magic of the North Wind.
-Her special ability grants the ability to move object in the air.
-Icy will naturally use her frost powers.
+Her special ability grants the ability to move objects in the air.
+Icy naturally uses her frost powers.

-A struggle of magic by the practitioners of Gerda and Icy collide with the practitioners of science by Harald, the megalomaniac genius inventor of the battle robot.
-Alfida, the leader of the pirates also pits against the Keepers of Wonders.
-Sometimes Gerda and Icy realize magic won't stop the villains.
-That is where their secret weapon, Luta the small but very brave weasel becomes their secret superhero point of attack.
-Even more beneficial will be the good inventions of Kai that compete against the inventions of Harald.
-Even though most of the inventions of Kai doesn't work they can be adapted for something else.
+The practitioners of Gerda and Icy collide with the practitioners of science, Harald, the megalomaniac genius inventor of the battle robot, leading to a struggle.
+Alfida, the leader of the pirates, is also pitted against the Keepers of Wonders.
+Gerda and Icy realize magic won't always stop the villains.
+They come to the realisation that, although Kai's inventions aren't always used for their intended purpose, they can compete with Harald's.

-When little Icy disappears Gerda and Kai go to their headquarters and transform into Keepers of Wonders.
-They get acquainted with the fairy Florida and her magical garden.
+When Icy disappears, Gerda and Kai go to their headquarters and transform into Keepers of Wonders.
+They are acquainted with the fairy Florida and her magical garden.
 They learn Florida will try to use magic to create an army of plants and turn the planet into a botanical garden.
-Next time, the brave four help solve the mysterious theft of paintings from the royal gallery, because without it, little Icy will not be able to participate in the artist competition, where she was going to present her drawings.
-The characters use ingenuity to cope up with the dangers.
-Eventually they realize friendship, kindness and a little magic can truly make them into invincible super heroes.
+Later on, the brave four help solve the mysterious theft of paintings from the royal gallery, because without them, Icy will not be able to participate in the artist competition, where she was going to present her drawings.
+The characters use ingenuity to cope with the dangers.
+Eventually, they realize friendship, kindness, and a little magic can truly make them into invincible superheroes.